Salvage-Ex/Salvage-old2/doc/build-osx.md

 # Mac OS X Build Instructions and Notes

-This guide will show you how to build galileld (headless client) for OSX.
+This guide will show you how to build salvaged (headless client) for OSX.

 ## Notes